PSPDFKit for Web 2019.3

 Erasing is performed simultaneously in all the annotations below the pointer, and the changes in the annotations are saved as soon as the pointer is released.

 Streaming Search Results for Faster Search

 We have made our search faster by streaming results page by page as they come in instead of computing the full list and only then displaying it.
 Responsiveness with medium and large documents is therefore improved, as search results will come in almost immediately when a user searches for a term.
-Both Server-based deployment and Standalone benefit from this enhancement, but it’s especially noticeable with WebAssembly deployment on older browsers such as Internet Explorer 11.
+Both Server-based deployment and Standalone benefit from this enhancement, but it’s especially noticeable with WebAssembly deployment on older browsers.

 Page Navigation with Labels

-Each page in a PDF document can have a human readable label associated with it.
-Such labels, added by the document author, can result in a friendlier navigation experience by making content more easily identifiable.
+Each page in a PDF document can have a human-readable label associated with it.
+These kinds of labels, added by the document author, can result in a friendlier navigation experience by making content more easily identifiable.